 Please send these copies to the Trustee immediately after you file the returns and blank out (redact) any social security numbers and children's names.
 The Trustee will check the returns to see if your gross income has increased and/or if you are entitled to receive a tax refund.
-REMEMBER: You will not successfully finish your plan unless you complete this requirement!
+REMEMBER: You will not successfully finish your plan and get your discharge unless you complete this requirement!